Plant Biology, Structural Biology

 University of Washington

-Dr. Zheng is also an associate professor of pharmacology at the University of Washington School of Medicine.
+Dr. Zheng is also a professor of pharmacology at the University of Washington School of Medicine.

 Structural Biology of Protein Ubiquitination

 Ning Zheng had a problem.
 He and a team of colleagues at the University of Washington were trying to determine the structure of one of the most important proteins they had ever studied—a plant cell receptor that is closely related to a family of human proteins involved in many diseases.
 Much of the structure was apparent, but the receptor had a curious knot of densely packed atoms at its center.
 "We had no clue what kind of compound it was," Zheng said.

 One evening, Zheng was sitting in front of his computer mulling over the problem when his father, a retired biochemist in China, called.
 "I told him we had this structure we couldn't explain, and he asked me to describe it.
 He immediately said, 'That must be inositol phosphate.'
 He turned out to be exactly right."
 For his inspired insight, Zheng's father was a coauthor of the resulting cover article in a 2007 issue of the journal Nature.

 Zheng's work on that protein, the plant receptor TIR1, has been the highlight of an unpredictable career.
 He studied historical relic conservation as an undergraduate at Fudan University in Shanghai, only to discover when he graduated that "there were no jobs."
 Convinced by his father that biology can be as mysterious as history, he went to the University of Texas Southwestern Medical Center at Dallas to do graduate work in molecular biophysics, thinking that he would apply some of the chemical techniques he had learned as an undergraduate.
 There he began doing research in structural biology.